 The latest figures detailing the number of people diagnosed with Covid-19 in the last 24 hours in Scotland have been announced.
-The First Minister was joined in St Andrew's House by National Clinical Director Jason Leitch.
+Figures from yesterday show that over 100,000 people in Scotland have tested positive for Covid-19 since the pandemic began.

-The weekly review of restrictions in all 32 Scottish local authority areas was announced yesterday after a meeting of the Scottish Cabinet.
+The weekly review of restrictions in all 32 Scottish local authority areas has also been announced today after a meeting of the Scottish Cabinet and the First Minister made this announcement to MSPs at Holyrood.

-The City of Edinburgh Council area was in Level Three and along with six other local authority areas will remain at that level for another week, causing an outcry from politicians of all parties who believed the city would move to Level Two.
-This would have allowed restaurants and other hospitality outlets to stay open longer and perhaps make more money in the run up to Christmas.
+The City of Edinburgh Council area was in Level Three and along with six other local authority areas will remain at that level for another week, despite wide speculation that the area would move up to Level Two.
+The First Minister said that recent case numbers in Edinburgh along with the imminence of Christmas had influenced the government's thinking on this.